United States Postal Service Launches “Go Green” Postage Stamps

 - Repair that drippy faucet—the noise was driving you crazy, anyway.

-- Switch to energy-efficient light bulbs.
+- Switch to energy-efficient light bulbs and conserve electricity.

 - Put on a sweater instead of turning up the thermostat.